 If the request to inspect a tree meets current priorities we aim to inspect it within 4 to 6 weeks.
 If works are identified these will be given a “work priority”.
 Where there is high risk of harm these will be dealt with immediately or in an appropriate timescale; medium to low risk trees are placed in the works queue and are generally dealt with in date order.

-When we receive a report of a “dangerous” tree or carries out an inspection the officer looks at a number of things when determining the level of risk, such as, the consequences if the tree fails – who or what will it hit, and the likelihood of it happening – a dead or decayed tree is more likely to fail than a healthy, live tree.
+When we receive a report of a “dangerous” tree the inspecting officer looks at a number of things to determine the level of risk, such as, the consequences if the tree fails – who or what will it hit - and the likelihood of it happening.
+A dead or decayed tree is more likely to fail than a healthy, live tree.

 The owner of the land is responsible for trees growing on the land.
 If the tree is on the highway or Council land please report the details to us by calling 01274 431000.
 In special cases where a tree on private land is thought to be imminently dangerous and the land owner is not known we have discretionary powers to intervene.